Liga Nacional de Fútbol Profesional: Name and sponsorships

-In its first statutes, which were passed in 1984, the organisation was officially named as the National Professional Football League, although amongst the media and supporters the institution's name was shortened and informally referred to as La Liga or the Professional Football League, with the acronym "LFP" commonly used.
+In its first statutes, which were passed in 1984, the organisation was officially named as the Liga Nacional de Fútbol Profesional, although amongst the media and supporters the institution's name was shortened and informally referred to as "La Liga" or "Liga de Fútbol Profesional", with the acronym "LFP" commonly used.

-In the 1996/97 season, the media began to refer to the competition by its nickname, Liga de las estrellas ('League of the stars').
+In the 1996/97 season, the media began to refer to the competition by its nickname, "Liga de las estrellas" ('League of the stars').
 The onset of financial prosperity, conversion of clubs to SADs, sale of audiovisual rights and the Bosman ruling, which enabled greater movement of European Union footballers (and other foreigners, including South American and African players), attracted the best foreign footballers and saw the Spanish game take off once and for all.
-At this time, the competition was often referred to as the Professional Football League, despite this not being its official name.
+At this time, the competition was often referred to as the Liga de Fútbol Profesional (LFP), despite this not being its official name.

 This unofficial moniker, which didn't represent any issue amongst the Spanish media, did begin to prove problematic, given that it was identical to and featured the same acronym as France's Ligue de Football Professionnel (LFP).

 The competition's first sponsorship agreement was signed with BBVA.
 From 2008, the top flight's name featured BBVA, its lead sponsor, and was known as the Liga BBVA, whilst the second rung was referred to as the Liga Adelante.
 The sponsorship deal with BBVA ran up until the 2015/16 campaign.

 On 21 July 2016, the association signed a three-year sponsorship deal with Santander Bank.
 This saw the name of the league regain independence as it came to be known as LaLiga whilst the organisation's corporate identity was revamped.
 The sponsorship agreement with Santander Bank resulted in new names for the institution's two main competitions.
 The top flight was renamed as LaLiga Santander, whilst the second tier would now be known as LaLiga 1|2|3.
 The latter underwent another name change in August 2019, when it became known as LaLiga SmartBank.

 Following the sponsorship agreement signed with Electronic Arts in 2022, LALIGA EA SPORTS and LALIGA HYPERMOTION are the names of the Primera and Segunda Divisions, starting in the 2023–24 season and for the following four seasons.